-Early Intervention Therapy can be very helpful for children with feeding issues. teli’s Occupational Therapists provides some insights for premature infants.
+Early Intervention therapy can be very helpful for infants with feeding issues.
+Our Occupational Therapists provide insights for premature infants.

 Do you have a Premature Infant with Feeding Issues?

 Is your child just a picky eater or is there something more happening?

 There is nothing more relaxing than cuddling up for a feeding time with your infant.
 Parents take great care in feeding their children the right food at the right time and enjoy seeing the progression from breast milk or formula to table foods and beyond.
 But what if a parent’s numerous attempts result in a frustrating experience for both parent and the child?